 What is the Goji Editor?

-One of the more difficult processes involved in developing applications and games is how to create and organise the content.
-By organising content we refer to managing all of the elements that make up the game or app, such as images, sounds, brushes, physics materials, level layouts, user interface layouts, scripts and so on.
-The Goji Editor is a complete integrated development environment (IDE) that primarily helps you to quickly create and test game levels / app layouts and organise the lifetime of resources as well as test in real-time across different screen resolutions.
+The Goji Editor is a complete integrated development environment (IDE) that primarily helps you to quickly create and test game levels / app layouts ,write code / scripts and organise the lifetime of resources as well as test in real-time across different screen resolutions.

 If you want a quick preview of the new Marmalade SDK integration features then go here